nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Let us run through an example on how to assign tasks to your team members.

-Suppose you have task called `Create PR`, and you want to assign it to Alex Yeoh.
+Suppose you have task called "Create PR", and you want to assign it to Alex Yeoh.

-Identify the index of `Create PR` in the application (1 in the image below).
+Identify the index of "Create PR" in the application (1 in the image below).
 If you are not able to find the task, refer to [find task command](#finding-a-task-find-task) on how you can find your task easily.

 Identify the index of "Alex Yeoh" in the application (1 in the image below).
 If you are not able to find the